Oil companies lead Britain's FTSE lower as crude prices fall

 Morgan and Jefferies lifted their target price on the stock,

-sending the company up 3 percent after a jump in the previous
+sending the price up 2.7 percent after a jump in the previous

 session when it forecast earnings at the top end of analysts'